Vale - John (Barry) Stuart

 12th August 2020

-With yesterday’s announcement of a return to Level 3 restrictions and lockdown, the AFL Outer East commission has made the immensely difficult decision to cancel all football and netball competitions for the 2020 season.
+With the 8th July 2020 announcement of a return to Level 3 restrictions and lockdown, the AFL Outer East commission has made the immensely difficult decision to cancel all football and netball competitions for the 2020 season.

 We understand that we will have many disappointed footballers, netballers, coaches, and community following this news.
 The staff and Commission of AFL Outer East share this disappointment.
 As a community we are passionate about football, netball, our clubs, and competition, but we face an unprecedented situation, beyond any of our control.